jrodewig/wanderahead.github.io/_posts/2025-04-11-must-see-attractions-in-outer-banks-this-summer.md

 or waves to ride, places like Nags Head and Kitty Hawk deliver easy access.
 Nearby, I Got Your Crabs is a casual oyster bar run by a third-generation local fisherman.
 Go for the crab-loaded nachos with heaps of cheese.
-For a treat, Surfin’ Spoon nails it with frozen yogurt and ice cream cookie sandwiches (think pretzel graham crackers with sea salt caramel).
+For a treat, Surfin' Spoon nails it with frozen yogurt and ice cream cookie sandwiches (think pretzel graham crackers with sea salt caramel).
 Tough call between a sandwich and a bowl, but both hit the spot.